Caspian Sea: Flora

-The rising level of the Caspian Sea between 1994 and 1996 reduced the number of habitats for rare species of aquatic vegetation.
+The rising level of the Caspian Sea between 1995 and 1996 reduced the number of habitats for rare species of aquatic vegetation.
 This has been attributed to a general lack of seeding material in newly formed coastal lagoons and water bodies.

 Many rare and endemic plant species of Russia are associated with the tidal areas of the Volga delta and riparian forests of the Samur River delta.
 The shoreline is also a unique refuge for plants adapted to the loose sands of the Central Asian Deserts.
 The principal limiting factors to successful establishment of plant species are hydrological imbalances within the surrounding deltas, water pollution, and various land reclamation activities.
 The water level change within the Caspian Sea is an indirect reason for which plants may not get established.

 These affect aquatic plants of the Volga Delta, such as Aldrovanda vesiculosa and the native Nelumbo caspica.
-About 11 plant species are found in the Samur River delta, including the unique liana forests that date back to the Tertiary period.
+Over a thousand plant species are found in the Samur River delta, including the unique temperate broadleaf forest and tropical liana forests that date back to the Tertiary period.
+In 2018, the Samursky National Park was created, protecting much of the Samur River delta.

 Since 2019 UNESCO has admitted the lush Hyrcanian forests of Mazandaran, Iran as World Heritage Site under category (ix).

 Fauna

 The Caspian turtle (Mauremys caspica), although found in neighboring areas, is a wholly freshwater species.
 The zebra mussel is native to the Caspian and Black Sea basins, but has become an invasive species elsewhere, when introduced.
 The area has given its name to several species, including the Caspian gull and the Caspian tern.
 The Caspian seal (Pusa caspica) is the only aquatic mammal endemic to the Caspian Sea, being one of very few seal species that live in inland waters, but it is different from those inhabiting freshwaters due to the hydrological environment of the sea.
 A century ago the Caspian was home to more than one million seals.
 Today, fewer than 10% remain.

-Archeological studies of Gobustan Rock Art have identified what may be dolphins and porpoises, likely present in the Caspian Sea at least until the Quaternary or much more recent periods such as the last glacial period or antiquity.
-Although the rock art on Kichikdash Mountain is assumed to be of a dolphin it might instead represent the famous beluga sturgeon due to its size (430 cm in length), but fossil records suggest certain ancestors of modern dolphins and whales, such as Macrokentriodon morani (bottlenose dolphins) and Balaenoptera sibbaldina (blue whales) were presumably larger than their present descendants.
-From the same artworks, auks, like Brunnich's Guillemot could also have been in the sea as well, and these petroglyphs suggest marine inflow between the current Caspian Sea and the Arctic Ocean or North Sea, or the Black Sea.
-This is supported by the existences of current endemic, oceanic species such as lagoon cockles which was genetically identified to originate in Caspian/Black Seas regions.
+Archeological studies of Gobustan Rock Art have identified what may be oceanic species including cetaceans from baleen whales to dolphins, and auks most likely Brunnich's Guillemot, although the rock art on Kichikdash Mountain which is assumed to depict either a beaked whale or a dolphin, it may represent the famous beluga sturgeon instead due to its size (430 cm in length).
+These petroglyphs may suggest potential presences of oceanic faunas in the Caspian Sea presumably until the Quaternary or even the last glacial period or antiquity due to historic marine inflow between the current Caspian Sea and either the Arctic Ocean or North Sea, or the Black Sea.
+This is supported by the existences of current endemic, oceanic species such as lagoon cockles which was genetically identified to originate in the Caspian and Black Seas regions.